-Students can learn how to draw a bat in their famous resting position, hanging upside down.
+Below you’ll find an easy step-by-step tutorial for how to draw a Bat and a Bat Coloring Page.
 When it is based on simple shapes, students of all ages can enjoy drawing one.

 Time needed: 1 hour.

-- Draw a center line and one wing.
+- Start with a center line and start one wing.

-- Add a curve.
+- Add a curve to finish the wing.
 Add head and neck.

 - Finish the inside of the ears.

 - Draw the ear details and feet.